shekhar-kotekar/agni/README.md

 ### Python module
 Execute `make conda-env` command on the terminal to get Python dependencies installed and to create conda environment.

+### Rust Module
+Steps to build and use Rust module in Python code
+1. If you are on Macbook with M1 chip THEN execute `rustup target add x86_64-apple-darwin` command in shell.
+2. Execute `make maturin`command to build the Rust module.
+If this succeeds then you will see `Installed agni-0.1.0` message.
+3. If step 2 is successful then execute `pip list` command, you should see `agni` dependency listed.
+4. Now you can use `agni` in your Python code.